 I have chosen to resign from BACP after 30 years membership, to join what I believe to be a more member oriented organisation.

 Supervision is available for qualified and student counsellors, supervisors, health care professionals etc., individually and for groups.
-Sessions are available face-to-face by telephone and via Skype, Zoom, Teams.
+Sessions are available by telephone and via Skype, Zoom, Teams, Google Meet and Facetime etc.

 My aim in providing supervision is to offer a safe and supportive environment, where the supervisee feels trusted and respected.
 All client-work; support when setting up and maintaining placements etc.; relationships; Person-Centred theory; skills feedback; therapeutic relationships may be confidentially discussed and explored.
 I encourage supervisees to bring, not only areas of their work which need development, but his or her celebrations!
 In our field, where confidentiality is sacrosanct, where else can a counsellor share success?
 The quality of the supervisory relationship is again all-important.
 I offer my substantial experience as a therapist, supervisor and trainer, and my observations and feedback.
 However, most importantly, I offer the Core Conditions and aim to help supervisees experience first-hand the potency of the Person-Centred Approach to help the counsellor become more trusting of themselves, their clients and the therapeutic process.
 (I gave up counting my 1 - 1 counselling hours when I reached 20, 000).